threadi/external-files-in-media-library/readme.txt

 * Added WP CLI option to switch hosting of all files to local or external
 * Added documentation for each possible option in GitHub
 * Added link to settings in plugin list
+* Added migration tool to switch the external files from Exmage to this one
 * External files which are not provided via SSL will be saved local if actual website is using SSL
 * Extended WP CLI support with progressbar, states and arguments
 * Optimized proxy url handling